drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-i18n_en.md

     - Create a new folder for your translation, using its full localization name (here _en-US_).

-    - Copy thete contents of an existing translation.
+    - Copy the content of an existing translation.

     - In all `*.dtd` files: translate attribute values of `<!ENTITY/>` elements.